texstudio-org/texstudio/utilities/manual/source/configuration.md

 select valid lists of commands for completion as well as syntax checking.

-Concerning auto completion, TeXstudio allows one to adapt the behaviour to your liking.
+Concerning auto completion, TeXstudio allows one to adapt the behavior to your liking.
 The following options are available:

 -   Automatically start completer ...: the completer is automatically invoked when \\*letter* is typed.